Saint-Pierre-de-l'Île-d'Orléans: Local government

-Saint-Pierre-de-l'Île-d'Orléans forms part of the federal electoral district of Beauport—Côte-de-Beaupré—Île d'Orléans—Charlevoix and has been represented by Caroline Desbiens of the Bloc Québécois since 2019.
-Provincially, Saint-Pierre-de-l'Île-d'Orléans is part of the Charlevoix–Côte-de-Beaupré electoral district and is represented by Kariane Bourassa of the Coalition Avenir Québec since 2022.
+Saint-Pierre-de-l'Île-d'Orléans forms part of the federal electoral district of Montmorency—Charlevoix and has been represented by Gabriel Hardy of the Conservative Party since 2025.
+Provincially, Saint-Pierre-de-l'Île-d'Orléans is part of the Charlevoix–Côte-de-Beaupré electoral district and has been represented by Kariane Bourassa of the Coalition Avenir Québec since 2022.